quantling/pyndl/docs/source/examples.rst

 Learn the weights
 =================

-Computing the strength of associations for the data is now easy, using for example ``ndl.thread_ndl_simple`` from the
+Computing the strength of associations for the data is now easy, using for example ``ndl.ndl`` from the

 pyndl.ndl module
 ----------------